Continental Army

-Origins
+The Continental Army was an army founded on June 14, 1775, by the Second Continental Congress in Philadelphia to coordinate the mutual defense of the United Colonies against the Kingdom of Great Britain during the Revolutionary War.
+It was periodically supplemented by state troops and volunteer militia.
+George Washington served as the Commander in Chief.

+The army was disbanded on June 2, 1784, by Congress; with the exception of 25 privates at Fort Pitt and 55 privates, with a small artillery detachment, at West Point and other magazines.

+Background

-The Continental Army consisted of soldiers from all the Thirteen Colonies and, after 1776, from all 13 states.
-The American Revolutionary War began at the Battles of Lexington and Concord, on April 19, 1775, at a time when the colonial revolutionaries had no standing army.
-Previously, each colony had relied on Patriot militias, which were made up of part-time citizen-soldiers for local defense, or the raising of temporary provincial troops, as was done during the French and Indian War between 1754 and 1763.
+The Continental Army was composed of soldiers from the United Colonies and, after 1776, the United States.
+The Revolutionary War began at the Battles of Lexington and Concord, on April 19, 1775, at a time when the colonial revolutionaries had no standing army.
+Previously, each colony had relied on colonial militias, which were made up of part-time citizen-soldiers for local defense, or the raising of temporary provincial troops, as was done during the French and Indian War between 1754 and 1763.
 As tensions with Great Britain increased in the years leading to the war, colonists began to reform their militias in preparation for the perceived potential conflict.
 Training of militiamen increased after the passage of the Intolerable Acts in 1774.
-Colonists such as Richard Henry Lee proposed forming a national militia force, but the First Continental Congress rejected the idea.
+Richard Henry Lee proposed forming a national militia force, but the First Continental Congress rejected the idea.
 On April 23, 1775, the Massachusetts Provincial Congress authorized the raising of a colonial army consisting of 26 company regiments.
 New Hampshire, Rhode Island, and Connecticut soon raised similar but smaller forces.